-The Lung Association of Saskatchewan provides ongoing training and support to over 500 home oxygen testers through a contract with Saskatchewan Health.
-Overnight oximetry testing is also provided to rural areas.
+Over 500 home oxygen testers in Saskatchewan are provided with education and support by the Lung Association through a contract with Saskatchewan Health.
+Overnight oximetry testing in rural areas is coordinated through the Saskatoon office.
 People requiring home oxygen are supported through written material and direct phone contact.